AmineChr54/CleanVision-Futury_AI-Hackathon/README.md

 python backend/app.py
 ```

 The application will launch a Gradio web interface.
-You can access it by opening the URL displayed in your terminal (e.g., `http://127.0.0.1:7860`).
+You can access it by opening the URL displayed in your terminal (for e.g., `http://127.0.0.1:7860`).